deforay/intelis/README.md

 InteLIS (formerly **VLSM**) digitizes laboratory workflows — from sample collection to result dispatch — for national and sub-national health programs.

-It’s lightweight, self-hostable, and works both online and offline.
+It's lightweight, self-hostable, and works both online and offline.

 ------